 |Projecting the Past: Film, Media and Heritage||HS0002||20 credits|

 |The Making of The Modern World, 1750-1970||HS1105||20 credits|

 |Making Global Histories: Asia and the West||HS1108||20 credits|

-In Year 1, you take 60 credits of Religious Studies modules and 60 credits of History modules.
+In Year Two, you will take 60 credits of Religious Studies modules and 60 credits of History modules.